fin-language/blog/integers-1.md

 # Intro
 While I love C, it does have a number of really annoying areas.
 One of them is integer math.

-Fin takes an approach to math similar to Rust, but much less verbose and even more safe.
+Fin takes an approach to math similar to Rust, but much less verbose and yet safer.

 The main goal is to make it easy to read/write portable and safe fin/C code.